 Authority to issue this Director's Order is contained in the NPS Organic

-Part 245 of the DOI Manual (DM).
-Other specific authorities and requirements
+of the DOI Manual (DM).
+Other specific authorities and requirements governing

-DM 1, and Executive Order No. 13148 (Greening the Government through
+Executive Order No. 13148 (Greening the Government through Leadership in

-to structure decision-making.
-CBA quantifies the relative importance
+structure decision-making.
+CBA quantifies the relative importance of

-of non-monetary advantages or benefits for a set of alternatives and
+non-monetary advantages or benefits for a set of alternatives and allows

-allows subsequent benefit and cost consideration during decision-making.
+subsequent benefit and cost consideration during decision-making.
+CBA may be

-CBA may be used as an evaluation method during the evaluation phase
+used as an evaluation method during the evaluation phase of the value

-of the value analysis job plan, in lieu of the more traditional weighted-factor
+analysis job plan, in lieu of the more traditional weighted-factor analysis.

-analysis.
-CBA is the preferred evaluation method where critical non-monetary
+CBA is the preferred evaluation method where critical non-monetary benefits

 Construction Program.
 Comprises planning, design, construction,